janikmiet/globaldata/README.md

 ### Workflow

-1. Download Excel files (single tab/advanced export) from GlobalData.com
+1. Download Excel files (single tab/advanced export) from GlobalData.com.
+Remember to check all the information columns to export!

 2. Preformat file to CSV and save to `data/` folder with timestamp on filename.
+Example `2020-12-08_clinical_trials.csv`.

 3. Source `run.R` file.

-4. Take a cup of tea and enjoy while machine is running.
+4. Take a cup of tea and enjoy while computer is doing some work.